DavidHoan/TextField_MBFormCoordinator/README.md

 - chaining fields so that a user can advance from one to the other
 - validating values of fields
-- and associating the text of a field to a model property.
+- associating the text of a field to a model property.

 This library does this for you, so you don't have to reinvent the wheel everytime.